ScryEngineering/scrygroup.com/content/blog-posts/2019-05-13/Why 100% utilization of your time is a bad goal.md

 ### You don't have any time to assess priorities and processes

 Processes aren't just a "set it and forget" thing.
-They're the foundation of everything you do in your business, so they need to be kept lean, reviewed regularly and updated (or revamped) when required.
+They're the foundation of everything you do in your business, from marketing to client onboarding, project management, accounting and disaster recovery (see below).

+They need to be kept lean, reviewed regularly and updated (or revamped) when required.
 We suggest our clients review their processes annually, preferably before you take end-of-year holidays since everyone is in a reflective state of mind.

 When you've got 100% of your team and 100% of your calendar full, there's no time for those critical breaks to work *on* your business vs. *in* it.
 That's a huge problem for companies of any size, because outdated or incomplete processes mean things start to slip through the cracks.
 Dedicating time to assess your priorities and processes, and whether you're on course to achieve your goals, is crucial to your long-term success.